 A mentoring relationship frequently occurs between an employee and their immediate manager; in fact, this was the normal mentoring relationship in the past.
 These mentoring relationships are still encouraged, but it is recommended that employees and organizations pursue additional mentoring relationships.

 A mentoring relationship with an immediate manager or supervisor never loses the evaluation aspects necessary for the employee to succeed within your organization including decisions about pay and promotions.

 Mentoring is a skill and an art that can be developed over time through training and participation.

 The Mentoring Buddy

-In some organizations, an employee called a buddy, is assigned to a new employee for new employee orientation and onboarding.
-The buddy performs a role that is like the mentor's but the buddy is usually a coworker and more experienced peer of the new employee.
+In many organizations, an employee, sometimes called a buddy, is assigned to a new employee for new employee orientation and onboarding.
+The buddy performs a role that is like the mentor's, but the buddy is usually a coworker and/or a more experienced peer of the new employee.

 Often working in the same or a similar job in the organization, the buddy plays a special role in helping the new employee become comfortable with the actual job by training him or her.
 The buddy is also responsible for introducing the new employee to others in the organization.

 A good buddy provides additional assistance such as taking the new employee out to lunch with a small group.
 Another responsibility of an employee or coworker buddy is making sure that the employee is meeting the appropriate managers and members of the senior team.